PDIF/FFT/README.md

    Dft  dft(&baseSineWave, {1});

-   If necessary set of harmonics  absent then Dft instance, the following harmonics will be calculated: 1, 3, 5.
+   If second parameter (set of calculating harmonics) is absent, then the following harmonics will be calculated: 1, 3, 5.

 3. New value of the double type adding is done by the update(double) command: